Borega/pd2bs-scripts/README.md

   ```
  This section is pretty self explanatory.
 By default, boss/area scripts are set to `false`.
 If you want to run a specific script you must change it to `true`.

-That is basically the esentials to get you started.
+That is basically the essentials to get you started.
 Start your bot and watch it to make sure it's properly running scripts, if something isn't right, go back to your character config file and fine tune it to your liking.

 Here's some more comprehensive guides from the original Kolbot: